alensiljak/cashier/README.md

 The accounts and balances can be imported from Ledger to establish baselines and the entered transactions can be exported to be merged into the main ledger file.

 The app works completely offline, meaning **all** the data required for the functioning of the app is stored in a local database in a browser.

-In addition, it is *possible* to get the data from your Ledger book by using a separate component [cashier-sync](https://gitlab.com/alensiljak/cashiersync).
-The data flow is **one-way** only, from Ledger to Cashier.
-Cashier or Cashier Sync will never write to your Ledger book.
+The existing data from your Ledger book can be populated by using a [Ledger Server](https://github.com/MisterY/ledger-server-go).
+This will provide your ledger reports to Cashier.
+Since Ledger-cli is **readonly**, your data only is only read.
+Cashier or Ledger Server cannot write to your Ledger book.

-It is also possible to export the transactions from Cashier as Ledger files, which can be manually added to the main book.
+The transactions entered in Cashier can be exported as Ledger files and manually added to the main book.

-See the [TODO](TODO) file for the historical list of features, technical issues, brainstorming ideas, and priorities.
-This was used as the base for the development.

 # Features